diffusiondata/taxi-demo/README.md

 A demo for Reappt and Bluemix themed on taxis.

 The demo models a small town, passengers and taxis.
 When a passenger appears taxis can bid on the opportunity to give them a ride.
-The winning taxi collects and delivers the passenger and gets paid the fair.
+The winning taxi collects and delivers the passenger and gets paid the fare.

 ## Using the demo